akashpkumar/akashpkumar.github.io/index.md

 layout: page
 ---

 Hi!
-I'm Akash, a graduate student at University at Buffalo, currently pursuing my Masters in Computer Science.
+I'm **Akash**, a graduate student at University at Buffalo, currently pursuing my Masters in Computer Science.

 I have over 3 years of industry experience working in a fast-paced Agile environment, delivering robust solutions for client needs.

-I am currently looking for Internship opportunites for Summer 2017.
+I am currently **looking for Internship opportunites for Summer 2017.**

 Feel free to go through my Resume and look over the 'Contact' section in case you want to get in touch.
 Happy reading!